POSEIDON I: The Dynamical Origins of Transiting Neptunes: Analysis

 \subsection{Global Modeling}

 To constrain the stellar obliquity in the two systems studied here, we performed a joint analysis of all the photometric and spectroscopic observations presented in Section \ref{sec:observations} using the \texttt{ironman}\footnote{\url{https://github.com/jiespinozar/ironman}} package \citep{Espinoza-Retamal2023b,Espinoza-Retamal2024}, which jointly fits transit RVs and photometry.
 To model the RM effect, \texttt{ironman} uses the \texttt{rmfit} code \citep{Stefansson2022}, which is based on the equations from \citet{Hirano2010}.
 To model the transit light curves, \texttt{ironman} uses \texttt{batman} \citep{batman}.
 To model the out-of-transit RVs, \texttt{ironman} uses \texttt{radvel} \citep{Fulton18}.
 Finally, to sample the posteriors, the code uses the \texttt{dynesty} dynamic nested sampler \citep{dynesty2}.
-Since the stellar rotation periods are not known, and could not be measured with the TESS data, the stellar inclination angle is not well constrained.
+In both cases, we adopted 4500 live points, and the default configurations of the sampler for the bounding and sampling methods (i.e., multi-ellipsoidal bounding and random-walk sampling).
+The runs were stopped when the change in the logarithm of the Bayesian evidence ($\log{Z}$) was less than 0.01, which is the default convergence criterion.
+Since the stellar rotation periods are not known, the stellar inclination angle is not well constrained.
 As a result, the sky-projected stellar obliquity can be determined from the data but the true obliquity is undetermined.

 In this analysis, we only considered the TESS data within 10 hours of the transit midpoint to reduce the computational cost.
 We included independent jitter terms for each instrument to account for possible instrumental systematics.
 In both systems, we placed uniform priors on almost all the parameters.
 The exceptions were the stellar densities, for which we placed informative Gaussian priors based on the values derived in Section \ref{sec:stellar}.
 We also placed Gaussian priors on $\beta$, which accounts for the intrinsic linewidth due to instrumental and macroturbulence broadening \citep[see][]{Hirano2010}.
 We considered an instrumental broadening of 2.7 km s$^{-1}$ because of the PFS and NEID resolutions ($R\approx110,\!000$), and for the macroturbulence broadening, we used the macroturbulence law from \citet{Valenti2005} to estimate it using the stellar effective temperatures reported in Table \ref{tab:stellar}.
 We added the instrumental and macroturbulence broadening in quadrature to set our priors for each target, with an uncertainty of 2 km s$^{-1}$.
 All priors and results obtained from the posterior distributions for each system are shown in Tables \ref{tab:fit_181} and \ref{tab:fit_883}.